gigsbyips/socialpost-fast-api/readme.md

 ## Features

-- Create new social media posts with the predefined fields(schema) like title, content, visibility etc.
+- Create new social media posts with the pre-defined fields(schema) like title, content, visibility etc.
 - Update, delete your posts.
 Only Author of the post can update/delete it.
 - Read any post added by other users and vote for it if you like the post/idea.
 - Authentication and authorization mechanisms (JWT Token Implementation) for secure usage.
-- Sign Up and Sign In support to create your account.
+- Sign Up and Sign In support to create user account.

 ## DB Set Up and updates using Alembic